temujindang/website-1/content/careers/product-engineers.md

 ---

 We are looking for engineers and designers with a sharp attention to detail, who love building products that delight operators and developers.
-This is an opportunity to design and implement a new interface for developing cloud-like applications with a great team.
+This is a rare opportunity to design and implement a new interface for developing cloud-like applications with a great team.
 We're seeking highly motivated folks that understand the application deployment process from the viewpoint of both the developer and operator.

 This job will require taking complex ideas and making them simple for a user to understand and use intuitively.
 We love folks with a passion for making the